insight-centre/naisc/README.md

 ## Installation

-Naisc can be installed with Gradle, to compile and run the system run the
+Naisc can be installed with Maven, to compile and run the system run the
 following:

-    ./gradlew jarWithDeps
+    mvn install

 ## Meas - Meas Evaluation and Analysis Suite

-For developing models and training there is a web application that can be built by the following
+For developing models and training there is a web application that can be built by the following (this requires Gradle for the moment and may not work on Java 17+)

     ./gradlew meas